mfigurnov/perforated-cnn-caffe/README.md

 Michael Figurnov, Dmitry Vetrov, Pushmeet Kohli.
 PerforatedCNNs: Acceleration through Elimination of Redundant Convolutions. _Under review as a conference paper at ICLR 2016_ [[arXiv](http://arxiv.org/abs/1504.08362)].

 The code is based on Caffe from October 2015.
-The main purpose of this code is to fine-tune large models (AlexNet and VGG16).

 See also [MatConvNet](https://github.com/mfigurnov/perforated-cnn-matconvnet) implementation of PerforatedCNNs.
 Differences between the two versions: